 Exploring Crete’s Malotira Tea

-As temperatures drop there’s no better time for a warming cup of tea.
-But in Crete, there’s a very special herbal infusion to savour at this time of year.
+As temperatures drop, there’s no better time for a warming cup of tea.
+But in Crete, there’s a very special herbal infusion to savor at this time of year.

 While Malotira is synonymous with Crete, similar species are common elsewhere in Greece and in mountainous areas of the Mediterranean, where it is known as Mountain Tea or Pastor’s Tea.